-Procreate is my favorite drawing app available for the iPad.
+Procreate is my favorite digital drawing app available for the iPad.

-In this tutorial we’ll be creating a colorful portrait of a beautiful woman, using different painting techniques.
+In this tutorial, we’ll learn how to create a colorful neon portrait of a beautiful woman in Procreate using different painting techniques.
 We'll take some inspiration from the retro and glamour styles, and we'll use vibrant neon colors to make it stylish.

 1. How to Make a Sketch

-In this tutorial, I'm using an iPad pro with the Apple Pencil and the Procreate 4 app.
+In this Procreate portrait painting tutorial, I'm using an iPad Pro with the Apple Pencil and the Procreate 4 app.

 First, open the application.
 Tap the (+) icon in the top-right corner to create a New Canvas.
 There you can select one of the canvases from the list or create a new one.